sunflowers in new jersey

 Raritan Canal

-The Delaware/Raritan Canal State Park Trail begins at the junction of Landing Lane and George Street in New Brunswick on the Raritan River and runs all the way through Princeton and Trenton following up the Delaware River.
-There are multiple entry and parking points on this biking trail which is, for the most part, unpaved but has a very comfortable path to bike on.
+The Delaware and Raritan Canal State Park Trail begins at the junction of Landing Lane and George Street in New Brunswick on the Raritan River, running through Princeton and Trenton, following the Delaware River.
+There are multiple entry and parking points along this trail, which is mostly unpaved but offers a comfortable biking path.
 Check out their massive map here for detailed passages.

-I frequently bike this Canal path and love the scenery of it.
-As its name suggests it runs along the Raritan River as well as its neighboring canal.
+I frequently bike this canal path and love its scenic beauty.
+As the name suggests, it runs alongside the Raritan River and its neighboring canal.

 Delaware Canal – NJ/PA Loop Trails

-These are just awesome.
-Technically they are a part of the Raritan/Delaware Trails but they run between New Jersey and Pennsylvania.
-There are multiple loops you can take based on the distance you’d like to cover and the bridges allow you to easily cross state lines.
-The path does get somewhat narrow at some points so you’ll need to squeeze.
-When you’re passing through New Hope, you will need to cross the street to get back on the path.
-Parking varies by your starting point but the map below shows your options.
-If you park in New Hope, you’ll need to pay.
-I like to park a little outside of town for fewer crowds, free parking, and a bathroom on site.
+These trails are fantastic and technically part of the Raritan/Delaware Trails, running between New Jersey and Pennsylvania.
+There are multiple loops to choose from based on the distance you’d like to cover, with bridges allowing easy state crossings.
+The path can get narrow at times, requiring some maneuvering.
+When passing through New Hope, you’ll need to cross the street to get back on the trail.
+Parking options vary based on your starting point, but the map below shows your choices.
+If you park in New Hope, there is a fee, but parking outside of town offers fewer crowds, free parking, and a bathroom.

 Additionally, if I bike these trails, what I like to do is visit the historic towns of New Hope in PA or Lambertville in NJ.
 To get the details on them, visit this website and find the Loop Trails.